SystemsApproach/ops/provision.rst

 The unanswered question is why one might decide to do that, considering that Kubernetes already allows us to deploy multiple applications on a single cluster.
-One reason is to support fine-grain resource isolation, making it possible to (a) ensure that each Kubernetes application receives the processor, memory, and storage resources it needs to do its job, and (b) reduce the risk of
+One reason is to support fine-grained resource isolation, making it possible to (a) ensure that each Kubernetes application receives the processor, memory, and storage resources it needs to do its job, and (b) reduce the risk of